davneesh/davneesh/README.md

 # Hi,  I am Avneesh Dayal

  🎓 I am a final-year B.Tech student in Computer Science at IIIT Jabalpur.
- <p>💻 As a tech enthusiast, I thrive on exploring cutting-edge advancements and leveraging them to uncover insights and drive solutions.
+ <p>💻 As a tech enthusiast, I thrive on exploring cutting-edge advancements and leveraging them to uncover insights and to drive business growth.
+With a strong foundation in data analysis, problem-solving, and stakeholder communication, I enjoy transforming raw data into actionable insights that optimize operations and enhance decision-making.
 Eager to learn and grow, I am committed to contributing to meaningful projects that challenge my analytical and technical abilities.</p>

  💬 Reach Out ... <br>
  📫 Email: avneeshdayal2002@gmail.com <br>